-So then, the proper frame would be to find a copywriter that's "horrible" in the way that works for your business.
+The proper frame would be to find a copywriter that's "horrible" in the way that works for your business

-In other words, someone who excels where you need them, and horrible where you don't.
+Someone who excels where you need them, and horrible where you don't

 In this post, we'll talk about how to find a conversion copywriter who isn't completely horrible.